-Also known as medium density fiberboard, MDF is a popular option for moulding, trim and baseboards because it is economical and is extremely easy to use.
+Medium density fiberboard (MDF) is economical, easy to use and a popular option for moulding, trim and baseboards.
 MDF is an engineered wood product made by combining wood fibers together with pressure treatment.
 It has no natural wood grain, so these baseboard materials do not stain well.
 However, MDF accepts paint applications very well.
 MDF is moisture resistant but still prone to swelling and warping if in direct contact with water.

-Pine moulding is the least expensive of the natural woods.
-Unlike with regular pine wood, knots and warping are not an issue since joined pine comes pre-primed and treated.
+Pine is the least expensive of the natural woods.
+Unlike regular pine wood, knots and warping are not an issue since jointed pine comes pre-primed and treated.
 It is also sold unprimed.
-This makes it easy to nail and quick to install.
-Due to the visual finger joints on the pine, it doesn't look good stained.
+This makes jointed pine baseboard easy to nail and quick to install.
+Due to the visual finger joints on the pine, it also does not stain well.

-Hardwoods, like oak and maple, are an excellent choice if you are looking for wood baseboards you can stain.
-These hardwoods take stain and varnish well but are significantly more expensive than jointed pine and MDF.
+Hardwoods like oak and maple are an excellent choice of baseboard materials if seeking wood baseboards that can be stained.
+Hardwoods take stain and varnish well but are significantly more expensive than jointed pine and MDF.
 Hardwoods are popular as baseboards because of their durability.

-This type of synthetic baseboard trim is water resistant and termite resistant and perfect for use in utility rooms, basements, outdoors/exteriors or any space where moisture is an issue.
-Vinyl trim comes in rolls and is held in place with industrial strength glue.
+The synthetic material used in these types of baseboards is water resistant, termite resistant and perfect for use in utility rooms, basements, exteriors and any space where moisture is an issue.
+Vinyl wall base trim comes in rolls and is held in place with industrial strength glue.
 The durability of vinyl baseboards means they are suitable in areas of heavy traffic and a lot of activity.

 Baseboards come in a wide array of shapes.
 However, they fall into just four trim profiles.
 Most baseboards do not have set names, though they may be listed as "Colonial" or "Traditional" and more.
 They are typically labeled by their dimensions.

-This is the most the popular baseboard profile used in homes.
+This is the most popular baseboard profile used in homes.
 The top of the trim has a rounded shape that tapers into the wall.
-This trim style looks best in modern homes because of its relatively short profile and simple design.
-These baseboards are typically 5/8 inch to 7/8 inch wide and 3 to 3-1/2 inches tall.
+The trim of these types of baseboards looks best in modern homes because of its relatively short profile and simple design.
+These baseboards are typically 5/8 inch to 7/8 inch wide and 3 to 3-1/2 inches high.

-This trim profile definitely packs an architectural punch.
-Sizes range from about 4 to 5-1/2 inches in height and about 5/8 inch thick.
+This trim profile ranges from about 4 to 5-1/2 inches in height and about 5/8 inch thick.
 The top portion of the trim is decoratively shaped with scallops or steps that taper toward the wall.
 This type of baseboard trim works best in houses that have a more formal style.

-For a more substantial visual impact in a room, this baseboard profile can range in size from about 5-1/2 to 7 inches or taller and 5/8 to 1-inch wide.
+This baseboard profile adds visual impact to any room.
+Moulding can range in size from about 5 1/2 to 7 inches or higher and 5/8 to 1-inch wide.
 The top edge of the trim is sculpted with decorative scalloped or stepped details that taper into the wall.
 This baseboard design works best in homes that are large in scale.